 Universal opening stunt show based on Bourne franchise

 ORLANDO, Fla.
-(AP) — Universal Orlando is opening a stunt show based on everyone's favorite amnesiac ex-CIA assassin.
+(AP) — Universal Orlando is opening a stunt show based on filmgoers' favorite amnesiac ex-CIA assassin.

 The Bourne Stuntacular, which opens next spring, is based on the Jason Bourne film franchise that has starred Matt Damon, Jeremy Renner and Julia Stiles.

-Universal officials said in a news release on Tuesday that the show will have stunt men and women performing with high tech props in front of an enormous LED screen that gives the illusion they're on a globe-trotting chase.
+Universal officials said in a news release Tuesday that the show will have stuntpeople performing with high tech props in front of an enormous LED screen that gives the illusion they're on a globe-trotting chase.

 View Comments